-Below is a summary of enrollment paperwork that we require at our Chicago (Addison), Illinois location.
+Below is a summary of enrollment paperwork that we require before enrolling your child and reserving their spot for attendance.
 Again, all of this paperwork must be completed, signed and returned to us prior to beginning child care.
 Please be aware that we may require additional paperwork due to particular state or local regulations.

 - Enrollment Application

 - Enrollment Agreement

 - Emergency Card

 - Allergy and Dietary Restriction Form

 - Child Pick-Up Authorization Form

 - Child and Family History Form

 - Health Care Summary

 - Physical examination (by licensed physician)

 - Immunization records (documenting that all age-appropriate immunizations required by the governing state's rules and regulations have been obtained, subject to exceptions only for documented medical reasons or legal exemptions due to parental or guardian beliefs)

 - Birth Certificate